Murder of Mandy Stavik: Investigation and breakthrough

 For nearly three decades, Mandy Stavik's murder remained a cold case.
 Investigators collected DNA evidence from the scene, but the technology at the time was not advanced enough to lead to a suspect.
 However, in the late 2000s and early 2010s, advancements in DNA analysis revived the investigation.

 In 2013, investigators narrowed their focus on Timothy Bass, who lived near Stavik’s home at the time of her disappearance.
 Bass had not been a suspect during the initial investigation, but he became a person of interest when police began using familial DNA techniques to trace the unknown DNA sample collected from the crime scene.

 Police covertly obtained Bass's DNA from a discarded soda can and plastic cup collected by a coworker after three months of surveillance.
 The DNA matched the sample found on Stavik’s body, leading to Bass's arrest in December 2017.

 Trial and conviction

 Timothy Bass was charged with Mandy Stavik's murder in 2017.
-During Bass's trial in 2019, the prosecution presented DNA evidence linking Bass to the crime.
+During Bass's trial in 2019, the prosecution, led by Chief Criminal Deputy Prosecutor Erik Sigmar, presented DNA evidence linking Bass to the crime.
 Bass, who was married with children at the time of his arrest, maintained his innocence and claimed he and Stavik had consensual sex.
 However, no evidence supported his claims, and his defense was unable to explain why he had never come forward about the alleged relationship before his arrest.

 On May 24, 2019, Bass was found guilty of first-degree murder and was sentenced to 27 years in prison.